Event LeadershipPlease note: our judges and ambassadors are still being confirmed for the 2019 Wahine Classic

 Samantha is a Wahine Veteran and reigning Women’s Longboard Champion.
 She is a Wrightsville Beach native and has been surfing since she was a toddler.
 Samantha has a very impressive surfing resume which includes numerous District and Regional titles and she is currently East Coast Champion in Womens Longboard and Shortboard in the Eastern Surfing Association.
 Her sponsors are Hobie Surfboards, South End Surf Shop, SUNdays Cafe, Indo Jax Surf Charities and she is a mentor for the ESA All Star Team.
 Just in the past couple of years she has been to India, the Middle East, Central America and California spreading the stoke to special needs kids with Indo Jax Surf Charities.
 Samantha is a graduate with honors of Cape Fear Community College.
 She is a Black Belt in Tang Soo Do and is a working Actress, Model and Film Maker.

-We’re excited to have Roxanna Chaney joining our team of ambassadors for the Wahine Classic 2017.
+We’re excited to have Roxanna Chaney joining our team of Ambassadors for the 2019 Wahine Classic.
 Born in Northern Virginia, Roxy moved to Colorado when she was 9 years old, and became a competitive ski racer and was ranked fourth nationally in ski cross.
 To be closer to family, the Chaney family moved to Wrightsville Beach in 2015.
 Roxy has fallen in love with riding waves ever since.
 She participated in the Wahine Classic in August of 2016 and cherished the incredible vibe of the competition.
 Roxy currently attends Isaac Bear Early College.

 For registration help, questions, sponsorship information and more, please contact us.